rage/java-programming-fall-19/data/part-1/2-printing.md

 -->

 You'll find the second programming exercise of the course below.
 If you want, you can watch the video linked below in advance to see how the exercise is solved.
+Here is the second programming exercise of the course.
+If you want, you can see first the video on how to solve this exercise:

 <!-- TODO video englanniksi? -->